gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 as the bot hurried toward them with long clanking strides.

 "Get away!
 Get away from me!
 Help!"
 Gumption yelled in panic.
-Maddy struggled to her feet and splashed back to help her friend,
+Maddy struggled to her feet and splashed back to help her friend.

 The bot got there first.
 "Extricate!
 Extricate!" it repeated in a loud monotone.
-With a single hard shove it sent the second solar panel spiralling away upstream.
+With a single hard shove it sent the second solar panel skimming away upstream.
 Pivoting,
-the bot took hold of the sunken machinery with its mismatched manipulators.
+the bot grabbed the sunken machinery with its mismatched manipulators.
+The motors in its arms whined with effort.
 For a moment nothing happened, but then Gumption fell backward into Maddy's startled arms as his foot came free.